On S-Finite Measures and Kernels: Recap: Classes of Kernels

 \begin{example}[Deterministic Kernels] Any measurable partial function $f:X\rightharpoonup Y$ defines a \emph{deterministic kernel}

 which is a subprobability kernel and, in fact, a probability kernel if $f$ is a function. \end{example}

-\begin{example}[Non $\sigma$/s-Finite Kernels]An example of an s-finite measure that is not $\sigma$-finite is the infinite measure on the point.
+\begin{example}[Non $\sigma$/s-Finite Kernels] An example of an s-finite measure that is not $\sigma$-finite is the infinite measure on a one-point space.
 An example of a measure that is not s-finite is a counting measure on an uncountable measurable space like $\reals$. \end{example}

 S-finite kernels have the following important properties.
-Their importance can mostly be seen in the fact that they are a class of infinite kernels which is closed under composition (indeed, all the classes of kernels in Definition~\ref{def:kernel}, except $\sigma$-finite, are closed under composition) and for which most important results from measure theory hold. \begin{theorem}[Composition of s-finite Kernels, \citep{staton2017commutative}] The class of s-finite kernels is closed under composition (kernel integration): $k \dcompose l$ is s-finite if $k$ and $l$ are.
-In particular, it is closed under pushforwards along measurable (partial) functions. \end{theorem} In particular, it turns out that the more commonly used subclass of $\sigma$-finite measures, while generally well-behaved in the sense that for instance the Fubini and Radon-Nikod\'ym theorems hold, does not enjoy this property of compositionality, which explains our preference for s-finite kernels.
+Their importance lies mainly in the fact that they are a class of infinite kernels that is closed under composition (indeed, all the classes of kernels in Definition~\ref{def:kernel}, except $\sigma$-finite, are closed under composition) and for which most important results from measure theory hold. \begin{theorem}[Composition of s-finite Kernels, \citep{staton2017commutative}] The class of s-finite kernels is closed under composition (kernel integration): $k \dcompose l$ is s-finite if $k$ and $l$ are.
+In particular, it is closed under pushforwards along measurable (partial) functions. \end{theorem} In particular, it turns out that the more commonly used subclass of $\sigma$-finite measures, while generally well-behaved in the sense that, for instance, the Fubini and Radon-Nikod\'ym theorems hold, does not enjoy this property of compositionality, which explains our preference for s-finite kernels.

-In fact, it is perhaps for that reason that many texts typically only talk about $\sigma$-finite measures, rather than $\sigma$-finite kernels, while discussions of kernels are frequently limited to the (sub)probability case.
+In fact, it is perhaps for that reason that many texts typically discuss only $\sigma$-finite measures, rather than $\sigma$-finite kernels, while discussions of kernels are frequently limited to the (sub)probability case.
 Similarly, in this note, we shall focus on measures, rather than kernels, in the $\sigma$-finite case.